Revisiting Subgradient Method: Complexity and Convergence Beyond Lipschitz Continuity: Applications to Some Variants of the Subgradient Method

-To illustrate the wide applicability of our framework, we conduct finite-time complexity analysis for some variants of $\SubGrad$ including the truncated subgradient, stochastic and incremental subgradient, and proximal subgradient methods.
-Convergence results for these variants can be readily established by combining the analyses in this section and the techniques in \Cref{sec:convergence}, and thus we omit to derive convergence results to avoid verbose repetition.
+To illustrate the wide applicability of our framework, we conduct finite-time complexity analysis for some variants of $\SubGrad$ including the truncated subgradient, stochastic, and proximal subgradient methods.
+Convergence results for these variants can be readily established by combining the analyses in this section and the techniques in \Cref{sec:convergence}.
+We shall omit these derivations to avoid repetition.